kellerza/sunsynk/www/docs/guide/standalone-deployment.md

 * View container logs `docker compose logs -f mbusd`

 ## Using Pre-built Docker Images
 The repo also contains prebuilt Docker images for Sunsynk Multi.
-You can see the different images [here](https://github.com/kellerza?tab=packages&repo_name=sunsynk).
+You can see the different images for the various supported architectures [here](https://github.com/kellerza?tab=packages&repo_name=sunsynk).

 ### Docker-Compose examples:
 #### amd64